alex-piccione/PropertyWizard-HMLandRegistryExtractor/README.md

 Reference: http://landregistry.data.gov.uk/app/ppd/search

 <pre>
 - Id:                   It is a UUID wrapped in curly brackets.
-It is duplicated also for completely different properties.
-What is it related to?
+It is duplicated in 2 or 3 cases in the last years, I tend to consider that an error.
 - Price:                Sell price in GBP
 - Date:                 The date of the sale
    - Year